GovTechSG/seed-documentation/prerequisites-for-onboarding.md

 <details>
   <summary style="font-size:18px">a.
 Remove existing MDM software</summary>

+Complete the following steps to find if your device is managed by an MDM solution and remove it.

   1. Click **Start** icon on the taskbar.
   2. Go to **Settings** > **Accounts**.
   3. From the left menu, choose **Access work or school**.

 ?> If your device is managed by an MDM, your username in your organisation's domain will be displayed under **Work or school account**.

   4. Click **Work or school account** and then select **Disconnect**.